-The science or originally meant "Alternate Universe", and is referred to as the "AU" icon.
+The icon originally meant "Alternate Universe", and is referred to as the "AU" icon.
 However, as the game evolved, it came to encompass all cards from the past, from possible futures, and from various delusions (such as Barash's illusion).
-A separate mechanic was eventually devised for the cards from the Star Trek's most iconic alternate universe, the M Mirror Universe, and so they generally do not have the interval.
+A separate mechanic was eventually devised for the cards from the Star Trek's most iconic alternate universe, the Mirror Universe, and so they generally do not have the icon.